UniversalDependencies/docs/_it/dep/parataxis-discourse.md

 udver: '2'
 ---

-The specializations is used in the PoSTWITA, a tweet corpus, for semantically-void sentences used as discourse markers
+The specialization is used in the PoSTWITA, a tweet corpus, for semantically-void sentences used as discourse markers

 ~~~ sdparse
 voglio dire, è sempre banale